Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Determining Amount of Financial Aid

-Once the student has submitted all required documents and completed forms as listed on the application for financial aid, the Office of Financial Aid determines the student’s aid eligibility at KHSC-KansasCOM.
+Once the student has submitted all required documents and completed forms as listed on the application for financial aid, the Office of Financial Aid determines the student’s aid eligibility at KHSU-KansasCOM.
 Offering of financial aid is done when the file becomes complete for packaging.

 All financial aid offers, which include federal, state, and private programs, will be determined within federal financial aid guidelines.
-The calculation to determine financial aid eligibility is cost of attendance (KHSC-KansasCOM student budget) minus expected student and family contribution from FAFSA (for need-based aid) and outside resources (e.g., scholarships, etc.) equals eligibility.
+The calculation to determine financial aid eligibility is cost of attendance (KHSU-KansasCOM student budget) minus expected student and family contribution from FAFSA (for need-based aid) and outside resources (e.g., scholarships, etc.) equals eligibility.

 Cost of Attendance - Student Aid Index (SAI) from FAFSA - Outside Resources = Aid Eligibility

 The comprehensive student budget has been designed to cover tuition, educational costs, and reasonable living expenses for each academic year.
-Budgets are designed for the student only and are not intended to cover family living expenses or to cover debt incurred prior to attendance at KHSC-KansasCOM.
+Budgets are designed for the student only and are not intended to cover family living expenses or to cover debt incurred prior to attendance at KHSU-KansasCOM.

 Notification of Financial Aid Offer

-Students will be notified, via email, to log in to KHSC-KansasCOM’s online financial aid portal to view the aid and accept/decline/reduce the aid offered.
+Students will be notified, via email, to log in to KHSU-KansasCOM’s online financial aid portal to view the aid and accept/decline/reduce the aid offered.
 The offer notification in the online application shows the cost of attendance (student budget) according to the student’s program/class, and the total annual financial aid the student may receive from all sources.
 Beyond the sources of assistance indicated on the offer notification, a student may seek out private scholarships.

 Disbursement of Financial Aid